Faranheit15/Faranheit15/readme.md

 ### Hi there, I'm Faran Mohammad - aka [Faranheit][website] 👋

 ## I'm a self-taught Developer and Designer!
-- 🔭 I’m currently learning MERNstack Development!
+- 🔭 I’m currently learning Python and side-by-side a little bit of ES6 and MERNstack Development!
 - 🌱 I’m a learner and I try to learn something new everyday 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Get a decent job and contribute more to Open Source projects